lli289/CourseraDataScienceFoundationsusingRSpecializaiton/Peer Bank/Lexical Scoping.md

 ## To pass the assignment, you need to do the following:
 * Check 1: copy and paste the link to your completed R code or repo.
 * Check 2: your repo contains at least one commit.
-* Check 3: Submit a valid SHA-1 hash identifier corresponding to the commit.
+* Check 3: submit a valid SHA-1 hash identifier corresponding to the commit.

 ### Functions: